-Ok, let’s talk about cranberry sauce.
+Let’s talk about cranberry sauce!
 It’s the neglected, afterthought condiment of Thanksgiving, but no holiday table is complete without it.
 Cranberry sauce adds a very necessary burst of sweet-tart flavor and ruby red color to an otherwise beige meal.

-Michele emailed me and asked me if I had a cranberry sauce recipe last week, so it’s been on my radar lately.
-I picked up a can of cranberry sauce at the grocery store yesterday and glanced at the list—cranberries, followed by high fructose corn syrup, and that’s about it.
+Fortunately for us modern Americans, grocery stores are overflowing with cranberries this season.
+I picked up a can of cranberry sauce at the grocery store recently and glanced at the list—cranberries, followed by high fructose corn syrup, and that’s about it.
 High fructose corn syrup is heavily processed, flavorless sweet stuff that I try to avoid, and I know you all do, too.

-Most homemade versions call for about a cup of white sugar, which is only marginally better than high fructose corn syrup.
-Today, I thought I would offer you a more healthy, naturally sweetened option.
-This homemade cranberry sauce will only take you 5 to 10 minutes to make.
+Most homemade versions call for about a cup of white sugar.
+Today, I thought I would offer you a more nutritionally redeeming, naturally sweetened option that calls for 1/2 cup of honey or maple syrup.

 Naturally Sweetened Cranberry Sauce